Circular Economy

 Transition to a Circular Economy

-To successfully transition to a circular economy, we need to change the rules of the game.
-Fundamentally, this requires a shift in behaviours, norms and belief systems.
+To successfully move towards a circular economy, we need to rethink the rules that shape how we live, work, and consume.
+This requires a deep shift in behaviours, cultural norms, and the way we value resources.

 Job Creation in the Circular Economy